-With a class size of only 4 students per group and skilled teachers from native-English speaking countries, quality classes are a given.
+With a class size of only 4-5 students per group (depending on the students’ age) and teachers who are either native speakers of English or 100% bilingual, quality classes are given at Singular.

 We provide a dynamic learning environment with many additional tools to help students reach their linguistic goals, such as a library, conversation classes, and English Nights.

 Singular assesses your linguistic needs in detail upon signing up, in order to help you achieve goals.

 Apart from small groups and qualified teachers, here is what sets us apart:

 - Modern facilities which ensure a stimulating environment.

 - Over 15 hours of complimentary activities per month:

 - Weekly conversation classes.